SAP Negotiations

 Mark your calendar far in advance of any SAP contract end dates.
 Internally, get buy-in to start the process early.
 Educate executives that early negotiation is not premature โ€“ avoiding being cornered is necessary.

-If SAP tries to delay discussions, stay firm on your timeline.
-Having time allows procurement to run competitive processes, get stakeholder feedback, and let SAPโ€™s quarter-end urgency work in your favor instead of yours.
+Having time allows procurement to run competitive processes, gather stakeholder feedback, and let SAPโ€™s quarter-end urgency work in your favor instead of against you.
 The bottom line is thatย time is leverage,ย soย give yourself enough.

 2. Control Information and Communication (Keep SAP Guessing)